vekatze/neut/book/src/terms.md

 ### Type

-The type of an integer is unknown in itself, and must be inferred to be one of the followings:
+The type of an integer is unknown in itself.
+It must be inferred to be one of the following types:

 - `int1`
 - `int2`